platformland/electric-book/book/text/definitions.md

 ##### Shared APIs

-Shared APIs expose the business logic of government – for example calculating a benefit payment or checking the status of an application.
+Shared APIs expose the business logic of government, for example, calculating a benefit payment or checking the status of an application.
+They are referred to as "shared" to indicate that they are available for use beyond the agency that developed them.

 ##### Platforms